Blosc/bloscpack/README.rst

-This script provides a command line interface to `Blosc <http://blosc.pytables.org/trac>`_, a high performance, multi-threaded, blocking and shuffeling compressor.
+This script provides a command line interface to `Blosc <http://blosc.pytables.org/trac>`_, a high performance, multi-threaded, blocking and shuffling compressor.
 The interface is realized by using the `argparse <http://docs.python.org/dev/library/argparse.html>`_ library and `python-blosc <https://github.com/FrancescAlted/python-blosc>`_ bindings.